canonical/matter-docs/tutorial/pi-gpio-commander.md

 The application uses a [custom-device](https://snapcraft.io/docs/custom-device-interface) interface to access the GPIO.
-The interface should automatically connected upon installation.
+The interface should automatically connect upon installation.
-We can verify that by looking at the connections:
+Let's verify that by looking at the snap's connections:
 ```console
 $ sudo snap connections matter-pi-gpio-commander
 Interface      Plug                                      Slot                                      Notes